Wolfgang Wilhelm, Count Palatine of Neuburg

 Wolfgang Wilhelm von Pfalz-Neuburg (4 November 1578 in Neuburg an der Donau – 14 September 1653 in Düsseldorf) was a German Prince.
 He was Count Palatine of Neuburg and Duke of Jülich and Berg.

 Life

+Wolfgang Wilhelm's parents were Philip Louis, Count Palatine of Neuburg, and Anna of Jülich-Cleves-Berg, a daughter of William, Duke of Jülich-Cleves-Berg.

+His uncle, John William, Duke Julich-Cleves-Berg had no heirs, so Wolfgang Wilhelm rushed to secure the duchies for himself.
+Neuburg was small and weak, surrounded by stronger powers like Bavaria and the Electoral Palatinate.
+Acquiring the Jülich succession would not only provide more land but also enrich the Neuburg economy.
+Despite his Lutheran religious status, Wolfgang Wilhelm personally traveled to Prague to seek the Emperor's support.
+He also tried to gain the support of France and England, but these efforts were unsuccessful.

+He eventually entered negotiations with his main rival over the succession, Johann Sigismund of Brandenburg, and agreed to the Treaty of Dortmund in 1609.
+However, this treaty would break down when he converted to Catholicism in 1613.

-Wolfgang Wilhelm's parents were Philip Louis, Count Palatine of Neuburg, and Anna of Jülich-Cleves-Berg, a daughter of Wilhelm, Duke of Jülich-Cleves-Berg.
-He was the winner of the War of the Jülich Succession (1609–1614), and became thus the first ruler of Palatinate-Neuburg, who was also Duke of Jülich and Duke of Berg.
+He eventually agreed to settle the War of the Jülich Succession with his rival claimant, and thus became the first ruler of Palatinate-Neuburg who was also Duke of Jülich and Berg.
 In 1615, he was made a Knight in the Order of the Golden Fleece.
-Because he converted to Catholicism and practised a strict policy of neutrality in the Thirty Years' War, his territories escaped widespread destruction.
+Because he converted to Catholicism and practiced a strict policy of neutrality in the Thirty Years' War, his territories escaped widespread destruction.

 Wolfgang Wilhelm moved his residence to Düsseldorf in 1636.
+Wolfgang Wilhelm attempted to stabilize and spread Catholicism in his lands.
+In 1651, disputes over church property led to the short Düsseldorf Cow War.

+When he died, his son, Phillip William, inherited his lands.